Skip to content

 There are a few things to check if your simulation is "exploding" or "imploding":

-• check that your initial conditions (position, velocity, mass) are in consistent units and also are consistent with the units of your value of the gravitational constant.
-E.g., if your velocities are in \(\text{km}\,\text{hr}^{-1}\), but \(G\) is in \(\text{N}\,\text{m}^2\,\text{kg}^{-2}\) your system will not work.
+• Check that your initial conditions (positions and velocities) and masses are in consistent units and also are consistent with the units of your value of the gravitational constant.
+E.g., if your velocities are in \(\text{km}\,\text{hr}^{-1}\), but \(G\) is in \(\text{N}\,\text{m}^2\,\text{kg}^{-2}\) your simulation will not produce correct results.

-• check all your initial conditions.
+• Check all your initial conditions.
 Have you remembered to include the Sun!?

-My Sun is making cycloids (semi-circles).
+The Sun is making cycloids (semi-circles).
 Why?

 There are a few things to check in this case:

-• check your initial conditions.
+• Check your initial conditions.
 Do you use consistent units for all planets?
 Have you made copy-paste errors for some planets?

-• check your simulation time steps.
+• Check your simulation time steps.
 For the inner planets if your time step is too large the numerical approximation will accumulate errors and the simulation may drift.
 You can study this as part of your project!

-• think about whether your initial conditions are reasonable, e.g., don't start all the planets in a line!
+• Think about whether your initial conditions are reasonable, e.g., don't start all the planets in a line!

 Firstly, check that you are calculating the correct thing.
-You need to calculate the total linear momentum of all objects, but you must sum their individual linear momentum vectors before taking the magnitude rather than summing their individual magnitudes.
+You need to calculate the total linear momentum of all particles, but you must sum their individual linear momentum vectors before taking the magnitude rather than summing their individual magnitudes.

 You will most likely find that you still have a large number for the total linear momentum rather than zero.
 Check whether the values you get really are that large in a relative sense compared to those for individual bodies.
 Your simulation will not be perfect (it uses numerical approximations after all), and if there are features (e.g., sinusoidal periodicities) in your data you can think about explanations and include that in your report.

-My simulation is broken.
-Why?
+My simulation program is completely broken.
+Help!